urbandroid-team/sleep-captcha-support/README.md

 ## CaptchaSupport object

 All interaction between Sleep and Captcha is covered by CaptchaSupport object.
-It must be created inside onCreate method of Activity.
+It must be created inside onCreate and onNewIntent method of Activity.
+Also proper releasing captcha support receivers must be called from onDestroy method.

 ```java
     protected void onCreate(final Bundle savedInstanceState) {